 Before moving to Vienna, Jack studied Classics at Wadham College, Oxford, graduating in 2010.
 During his time at Wadham, where he was a choral scholar, he revitalised the then dormant music scene, setting up a college orchestra and conducting ambitious repertoire with them, including Shostakovich’s Piano Concerto in D minor and Haydn’s 'Nelson' Mass – the latter being a college-wide event, with the choir made up of anyone who wanted to sing.
 As conductor of Oxford University Student Chorus – the university’s largest non-auditioning choir – repertoire included Carmina Burana, and Jack developed a reputation for opening up performance opportunities to anyone interested in music, and delivering outstanding results.
 His passion for outreach work within music and making music available to people without prior access to it is something which Jack maintains a deep commitment towards: the performance of Eugene Onegin which he conducted at Garsington was a performance exclusively for local schoolchildren, many of whom had never seen an opera before, and was the first performance of its kind for the company.
-This year, also at Garsington, he rehearsed the 180-strong community chorus in the "people's opera", Silver Birch; and as part of English Touring Opera's 2017 spring tour, he was musical director of a new commission, Silver Electra by Russell Hepplewhite, performed in schools and community venues around the country.
+In 2017, also at Garsington, he rehearsed the 180-strong community chorus in the "people's opera", Silver Birch; and as part of English Touring Opera's 2017 spring tour, he was musical director of a new commission, Silver Electra by Russell Hepplewhite, performed in schools and community venues around the country.